KidPudel/go-lookup/interfaces.md

-  a = &v // OK, implements all signatures (Abs() -> func (v *Vertex) Abs() float64) a = v // ERROR, v Vertex does not implement Abs, because of (v *Vertex) }
+  a = &v // OK, implements all signatures (Abs() -> func (v *Vertex) Abs() float64) a = v // ERROR, v Vertex does not implement Abs, because of (v *Vertex)

+  f := CustomFloat(-5.4)

+  a = f // OK, CustomFloat type implents Abs
+}
 ```
 > NOTE: In general, all methods of the same type should have a value OR pointer receiver.
 Not the mixture of both

+> There is no explicit declaration of intent that something implements interface, no `implements` keyboard.
+> So type impments interface just by implementing its methods